| | |

 Remember to keep a close eye on your puppy’s overall health.
 If hiccups persist or are accompanied by other concerning symptoms, consulting your veterinarian is always a good step.

-Your pup will likely outgrow these bouts of hiccups with patience and care, allowing you both to enjoy many happy, hiccup-free moments together.
+With patience and care, your pup will likely outgrow these hiccups, allowing you both to enjoy many happy, hiccup-free moments together.

 Karen A. Soukiasian owns Good Dog! — Dog Training in St. Augustine, Florida.
 You can follow Karen on Facebook.